JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 Each piece of land that the satellite's camera takes pictures of will have two images, one image in the VH polarization of light (vertical transmit and horizontal receive) and another in the VV polarization (vertical transmit and vertical receive).
 Both polarization bring out different characteristics in their images, allowing our model to learn all the intricacies of the land and better seperate floodwater from non-floodwater.

+In order to train our model to be able to separate floodwater from non-floodwater, we also have label masks that go with every pair of VV and VH images.
+So, our goal is to train a model that can map the VV and VH images to the label mask images where every pixel has been annotated as floodwater or non-floodwater.

 As someone who is focused on using AI for good, this project is a great opportunity.
 As we improve our approach to predict natural disasters before they happen, we can reduce suffering and save lives.
 It is especially important to act on this quickly due to the increasing impacts of climate change.

 This project is an extension of the “STAC Overflow: Map Floodwater from Radar Imagery” competition on DrivenData.org: https://www.drivendata.org/competitions/81/detect-flood-water/page/386/